PerkLab/SlicerSandbox/README.md

 Collection of utilities that are not polished implementations but may still be useful as they are.

+## Lights

+This module can be used to adjust lighting and rendering options in 3D views.
+Select all or specific 3D views at the top, then adjust options in sections below.

+- Lighting: configures a [lightkit](https://vtk.org/doc/nightly/html/classvtkLightKit.html) that is used for rendering of all 3D content, including volume rendering.
+The kit consists of the key light (typically the strongest light, simulating overhead lighting, such as ceiling lights or sun), fill light (typically same side as key light, but other side; simulating diffuse reflection of key light), headlight (moves with the camera, reduces contrast between key light and fill light), back lights (fill on the high-contrast areas behind the object).
+- Ambient shadows: Uses screen space ambient occlusion (SSAO) method to simulate shadows.
+Size scale determines the details that are emphasized.
+The scale is logarithmic, the default 0 value corresponds to 100mm.
+For highlighting smaller details (such as uneven surface), reduce the value.
+Use larger values to make large objects better distinguishable.
+These settings have no effect on volume rendering.
+- Image-based lighting: Necessary when models are displayed with PBR (physics based rendering) interpolation.
+Brightness of the image determines the amount of light reflected from object surfaces; and fragments of the image appears as reflection on surface of smooth metallic objects.
+Currently only a single picture is provided via the user interface ([hospital_room](https://github.com/PerkLab/SlicerSandbox/blob/master/Lights/Resources/hospital_room.jpg)), but other images can be downloaded (for example from [polyhaven.com](https://polyhaven.com)) and be used in the Python API of the module.
+These settings have no effect on volume rendering.

 ## Curved Planar Reformat